apache/incubator-taverna-site/content/download/system-requirements/index.md

 ## Memory

 It is a good idea for your machine to have **at least 2GB of RAM.**
-Taverna will run with less memory than that, but its performance may be affected.
+Taverna will run with less memory, but its performance may be affected.

 The Taverna Workbench installations for 64-bit operating systems will use by default up to 1 GB of working memory, plus up to 400 MB used by the Java runtime.